-RASĀYAN means Chemical, which is an incredibly reactive and self explanatory term in itself.
-RASĀYAN is an online as well as print journal and widely covers all branches of Chemistry including : Organic, Inorganic, Physical, Analytical, Biological, Pharmaceutical, Industrial, Environmental, Agricultural & Soil, Petroleum, Polymers, Nanotechnology, Green Chemistry, Forensic, Phytochemistry, Synthetic Drugs, Computational, as well as Chemical Physics and Chemical Engineering.
+RASĀYAN Journal of Chemistry (RJC) widely covers all branches of Chemistry including: Organic, Inorganic, Physical, Analytical, Biological, Pharmaceutical, Industrial, Environmental, Agricultural & Soil, Petroleum, Polymers, Nanotechnology, Green Chemistry, Forensic, Phytochemistry, Synthetic Drugs, Computational, as well as Chemical Physics and Chemical Engineering.

 ALL Manuscripts should be addressed to: